sv1jsb/dwitter/README.md

 #### Configuration

 Dwitter needs 5 servers to run in order to function correctly.
-That's why there is _servers_ directory containing all start/stop scripts and configuration files needed for those servers to work.
+That's why there is a _servers_ directory containing all start/stop scripts and configuration files needed for those servers to work.
 Those servers are configured to create all their needed files under the _servers_ directory.
 So there is no need for you to _sudo_.
-Start up scripts and local save are provided for redis also.
+Start up scripts and local database dump are provided for redis also.
 If this is not desired, in case you use redis already, you can delete this two lines from the _startall_ and _stopall_ scripts.
+There is also a wiki page for redis setup.

 ##### servers/servers.conf